Where We Work

 98% of Magic Bus children regularly attend school

-No Magic Bus Girls or Young Women are married
+95% Magic Bus Girls or Young Women do not get married before the age of 18

 82% of Magic Bus children believe that it is just as important to invest in a girl’s future as a boy’s